Nyx1325/FinalProject_LE/proposal.md

 ## Outcomes
 Ideal Outcome:
-- Player/CPU moves motorcycles that leaves a smoke trail based on direction & if either one collides with the trail, it will lead to a Game Over/Winner title with a restart button.
+- Player/CPU moves motorcycles that leaves a smoke trail based on direction & if either one collides with a trail, it will lead to a Game Over/Winner title with a restart button.
 With each restart/new window, obstacles will change locations and player/cpu will bounce if hitting them.

 Minimal Viable Outcome:
 - Player/CPU moves motorcycles that leaves a smoke trail based on direction & if either collides with the trail, the game will stop & restart itself.
 Obstacles will be in fixed locations & if the player/cpu hits them, they will not be able to move over or under the obstacle making them go around it.